paul-bailey/EvilCandy/Documentation.rst

 Operators
 ---------

-These are syntactic sugar for what would be function calls.  ``egq`` uses the following:
+These are syntactic sugar for what would be function calls.  ``evilcandy`` uses the following:

 ======== =======================